fcduarte/gimagesearcher/README.md

 Notes:

-The project uses third-party libraries to improve HTTP requests and image lazy loading such as Square's Picaso and loopj's Android Asynchronous Http Client.
+The project uses third-party libraries to improve HTTP requests and image lazy loading such as Square's Picasso and loopj's Android Asynchronous Http Client.

 Walkthrough of all user stories: